step-security-bot/muh/README.md

 Muh comes in 2 flavors.
 Both of them live in the `@sissijs/muh` package.

 `@sissijs/muh` includes everything.
 A full-fledged `processTemplateFile` function that supports SmolYAML/JSON frontmatter, layout files, basic preprocessing such as (a minimal) markdown, handling css imports and resolving `<html-include src="">` directives.
-In roughly 9KB of JavaScript
+In roughly 10KB of JavaScript.

 `@sissijs/muh/template` is just the `template` function that implements the mustache syntax.
 It also provides the built-in filters for formatting dates/numbers, and built-in helper functions.
 The helper functions provided are small wrappers around fetch, namely `fetchText()` and `fetchJson()`.
-All that is contained in roughly 3KB of JavaScript.
+All that is contained in roughly 4KB of JavaScript.

 Sizes are measured with minification and without compression.